keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/19.maine/state.md

 usmle: '7'
 visible: false
 googletitle: 'Maine Licensure Requirements'
-googledesc: 'With the Maine Medical Board, MedLicense.com is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
+googledesc: "Maine Medical Board licensure is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
 We understand the process and what needs to be completed to have your application finalized.
-The Maine Medical Board does not require a Physical Interview. '
+The Maine Medical Board does not require a Physical Interview. \r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Maine Licensure Requirements'
-twitterdescription: 'With the Maine Medical Board, MedLicense.com is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
+twitterdescription: "Maine Medical Board licensure is averaging 3 to 8 months for the issuance of a Maine Medical License from the submission of the application.
 We understand the process and what needs to be completed to have your application finalized.
-The Maine Medical Board does not require a Physical Interview. '
+The Maine Medical Board does not require a Physical Interview. \r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false